 When medication can be taken orally, therapy with chlorothiazide tablets or oral suspension may be substituted for intravenous therapy, using the same dosage schedule as for the parenteral route.

-Chlorothiazide Sodium for Injection may be given slowly by direct intravenous injection or by intravenous infusion.
+Chlorothiazide Sodium for Injection, USP may be given slowly by direct intravenous injection or by intravenous infusion.

 Extravasation must be rigidly avoided.
 Do not give subcutaneously or intramuscularly.